On the representation of $k$-free integers by binary forms: Introduction

-By extending the method used to prove (\ref{RFZ}) we are now able to give an asymptotic estimate for $R_{F,k}(Z)$ provided that $k$ satisfies (\ref{k inequality}).
-In particular, we are able to prove the following result.
+By building on the method used to prove (\ref{RFZ}) we are now able to give an asymptotic estimate for $R_{F,k}(Z)$ provided that $k$ satisfies (\ref{k inequality}).
+Such an estimate has not previously been established for any integer $k \geq2$ and any binary form $F$ with integer coefficients, degree at least $3$ and non-zero discriminant.
+We are able to prove the following result.

 \begin{theorem} Let $F$ be a binary form with integer coefficients, non-zero discriminant and degree $d$ with $d \geq 3$ and let $r$ denote the largest degree of an irreducible factor of $F$ over the rationals.
 Let $k$ be an integer with $k \geq 2$ and suppose that there is no prime $p$ such that $p^k$ divides $F(a,b)$ for all pairs of integers $(a,b)$.
 Suppose that (\ref{k inequality}) holds.
 Then there exists a positive number $C_{F,k}$ such that